greaveselliott/component-library/backlog.md

     - [ ] Page

 - [ ] Assemble pages
+- [ ] Fix all project linting errors
 - [ ] Add visual regression tests
 - [ ] Add Storybook Accessibility extension
 - [ ] Remove FontAwesome dependency, in favor of explicit Icon component **Why remove FontAwesome?**
   1. Performance: FontAwesome comes with hundreds of icons most of which will be unusued (wasted file size)
   2. A smaller prescriptive icon set is more useful than a large icon set without any guidance.
+- [ ] Move test script from component library package to root.